cdiener/dcf/README.md

 ./modes domain_file 'k(1) ... k(n+1)' n_it ref_dir NAME1 NAME2 ...
 ```

-Here, domain_file is the fiel containing you domains, the quoted k's are the
+Here, domain_file is the field containing you domains, the quoted k's are the
 maximum lengths of the joining fragments, n_it is the number of iterations for
 the optimizer, ref_dir is the path to the directory containingyour reference
 lists and NAMEk are the names of the (at least one) set of reference sequences.